GateNLP/gatelib-basicdocument/notes.md

 ## Modes of update

 Things one may want to do:
-* for a given set of annotations, set all the features in the feature map
+* for a given set of existing annotations, set one or more features in the feature map
+* (for a given annotation, update offset and/or type: for this we need same modes as for deleting)
-* add a bunch of new annotations.
+* add a bunch of new annotations to an annotation set
-* for a given set of annotations, remote all the features in the feature map
+* for a given set of annotations, remove all the features in the feature map
-* remove a bunch of existing annotations
+* remove annotations from an annotation set:
+  * by matching annotation id
+  * by matching type and span
+  * by subsumption: type and span match and all features that exist in the comparison feature set are present and have the same value in the target annotation
 * text cannot be updated
+* in theory we could add "update hints" to each of the data structures represented in our json document, e.g. an annotation could have an additional update hint field which tells how the annotation should get used when merging with another document